Durant, Nets rout 76ers in Simmons' return to Philadelphia

 The boos started early, as Simmons was met with catcalls while boarding the team bus to shootaround from the Nets’ downtown hotel.
 Simmons did oblige one fan for an autograph, with another being heard on a video widely circulated on social media yelling, “Why the grievance?
 Why spit in the face of Sixers fans?
 We did nothing but support you for five years, Ben.
 You know that.”

 The heckling continued when Simmons was at the arena.
 He entered the court 55 minutes prior to tip, wearing a sleeveless Nets warmup shirt and sweats and spent 20 minutes passing for Patty Mills’ warmup shots.
-He didn’t embrace any of his former teammates, though he did walk the length of the court to hug a 76ers official.
+He didn’t embrace any of his former teammates, though he did walk the length of the court to hug a 76ers official and then exchanged fist pumps with coach Doc Rivers at halftime.

+“Looked good to me, looked happy to be here,” Nets coach Steve Nash said.
+“I think he was happy to get it out of the way.”

 TRAINER’S ROOM